Stone put: Phoenix Scottish Games

 The 'Braemar Stone Put' event involves the putting of a heavy stone from standing.
 There is also an 'open stone' variation which allows movement in the throwing area, similar to an Olympic shot put.

 Scottish Highland Gathering and Games

-This festival features heavy athletics involving two stone put events: the Braemar stone put, featuring a 22 lb stone, and the open stone put featuring a 16 lb stone.
+The Scottish Highland Gathering and Games hosts the U.S. Invitational Heavy Athletics Championships, which include two stone put events: the Braemar stone put, featuring a 22 lb stone, and the open stone put featuring a 16 lb stone.

 Canada

 Canmore Highland Games

 This festival features a heavy sports event involving a stone put from standing.
 In 2023, the women's event was won by Siri Svensson.

 England

 The Peak District Highland Games

 'The Giant Stone Throw' involves the two-handed throw of a stone over the head from standing.
 The thrower starts off facing the opposite direction to the throwing sector before crouching down to preload the throw, and then throwing the stone vigorously over their head behind them into the sector.
 The longest throw wins the contest.